-"Sacramental Discursive material should not be written in sacramental registers.
-Such Records" File should be printed in the "Notations" column of the sacramental register.
+and the words "See Sacramental Records File" should be printed in the "Notations" column of the sacramental register.

 Printing/Ink Neat printing is preferred to script.
-Entries should be made in fadeproof, waterproof ink.
+Entries should be made in fade-proof, waterproof ink.

-Style for Names The last name of the entry's subject should be printed in upper case; and Dates e.g., "JONES".
-Printing the name of the month is preferred to using the month's number; e.g. "Aug" rather than "8".
+Style for Names and Dates

+The last name of the entry's subject should be printed in upper case, e.g., "JONES."
+Printing the name of the month is preferred to using the month's number a g.
+"Aug" rether then "?"